HackerExperience/HackerExperience/notes/network.md

 type: SSH
 group_id: ssh

+T:

+nip: T
+from_nip: EN
+to_nip: null
+type: SSH
+group_id: ssh

 Okay, looks good.
-What happens when somebody (with zero context) runs nmap in AP?
+What happens when somebody (with zero context) runs nmap?
 They will find:

-S:
+On S:

 1 "Proxy" connection from localhost to AP

-AP:
+On AP:

 1 "Proxy" connection from S to localhost
 2 "Proxy" connection from localhost to EN

-EN:
+On EN:

 1 "Proxy" connection from AP to localhost
 2 "SSH" connection from localhost to EN

-T:
+On T:

 1. "SSH" connection from EN to localhost